Our Top Picks

 02 of 09

-Best Overall, Runner-up: Alex Toys Pet Rock Turtle
+Runner-Up, Best Overall: Alex Toys Pet Rock Turtle

 Kids love quirky items they can make to keep or give as gifts, and this pet rock turtle is a silly addition to a bedroom, garden or family room.
 The kit (recommended for kids 8 and older) comes with a turtle-shaped rock, paints and a paintbrush to personalize it however they want — pretty, silly, even Ninja-style!
 It’s a great rainy-day activity or gift to spark a child’s creativity.